 Following a tour, explore the many country walks that wind through our gardens, woodlands and aboretuem and see the Walled Garden and the many surprising stopping points that can be found across the Estate.
 Go around sunset to view the most picturesque reflections in the arboretum ponds.

 After your leisurely walk, come dine in the Coach House Café for a morning coffee, light lunch or afternoon tea.
 Converted from its role as the Estate's stables, the Cafe retains its rustic feel but now serves cakes and savouries rather than hay!

 We will also be happy to make you a reservation at Estate's superb The Woodlands restaurant, which is open Thursday, Friday and Saturday evenings plus Sunday lunch.
-This is also the hub for the Hospitality School where we do the “get into Hospitality” Princes Trust 5 week programme aimed at 16 to 25 year olds that we co-run with The Prince's Trust Scotland.
+This is also the hub for the Hospitality School's “Get into Hospitality” training, a 5-week programme for 16 to 25 year olds that we co-run with The Prince's Trust Scotland.

-If you are looking to venture off of the Estate, the wider area of Ayrshire and Dumfries and Galloway is plenty to see and do with gardens, castles, Burns Country and the seaside.
+If you are looking to venture off of the Estate, the wider area of Ayrshire and Dumfries and Galloway offers plenty to see and do with gardens, castles, Burns Country and the seaside.
 Ask our staff for further details.